aurelienhbts/PlutoPaperSoccer.jl/README.md

 # PlutoPaperSoccer.jl
 First programming project at the Royal Military Academy (Belgium)

-Each student had to select a game from a provided list and create it using _Pluto.jl_
+For the final exam of the ES123 course taught by Ben Lauwens, each student had to choose a game from a provided list and create it using _Pluto.jl_

 There are two versions of the game:
 - The multiplayer version called "_PaperSoccer.jl_"